-Dittrich and Kron model social characters by means of actor types and combinations between these types [24].
+Dittrich and Kron model social characters by means of actor types and combinations between these types [23].
 They simulate the so-called "bystander dilemma" in which persons must decide whether or not to help a victim of physical violence.
 In their model, agents implementing the homo sociologicus and identity keeper roles feel obliged to help while homo economicus and emotional man flee the situation.
 Combining these dispositions on both an individual and on a population level leads to complex macro-social behaviors.
 This makes that approach a promising candidate for a transfer to modeling user behavior in social media as described in the following section.
+In this regard, Berndt et al. [1] present a first approach towards the use of sociological agent types in agent-based modeling for the simulation of user behavior.